8 Best call recorder apps for Android, iPhone, & computers in 2023

 Learn more about OpenPhone

-Cube ACR is an app that allows you to manually or automatically record calls.
-It’s only available for Android phones, but it’s fairly advanced and compatible with not only your built-in phone app but also third-party apps like Skype and WhatsApp.
+Cube ACR is an app that allows you to manually or automatically record phone calls on Android and Apple devices.
+It’s compatible with not only your built-in phone app, but also third-party apps like Skype and WhatsApp.
 You can even customize which contacts you want to auto-record at no cost.

 The big downside of the Cube call recorder app is that storage is only available in the app on your device (rather than in the cloud) with the free version.

-To back up your audio files — whether it’s on Google Drive, Dropbox, or SD card — you must upgrade for a hidden cost (which you must contact Cube to receive).
+To back up your audio files — whether on Google Drive, Dropbox, or SD card — you must upgrade for a hidden cost (which you must contact Cube to receive).
+Plus, call transcriptions through Cube ACR are only available with the iOS version — not on Android.

 Cube ACR pricing plans

-Cube ACR is free to download, but offers two plans for users in-app:
+Cube ACR is free to download, but offers two different plans for users in-app.
+The price of these plans depends on the device you want to use.

 • Free: Access auto-recording, manual recording, and playback capabilities.